skills/introduction-to-codeql/README.md

 3. Review the data flow paths by clicking **Show paths**

 4. Add a comment and tag one of your friends by using their GitHub handle ex: `@username`.
-This will notify them that you made a comment on the issue and maybe need their help solving the problem 😄
+This will notify them that you made a comment on the issue and need their help solving the problem 😄

 5. Wait about 20 seconds then refresh this page for the next step.